YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 ## Questions

 - Always turn on this plugin for execute rendering when journal template is called.
 For Logseq mobile version, please manually call the template.
-- ~~At the moment, integration with existing plugins such as smart-blocks is not possible.
-We plan to address this in future updates.~~ Support in new version
+- Integration with existing [Full House Templates](https://github.com/stdword/logseq13-full-house-plugin), [powerblocks](https://github.com/hkgnp/logseq-powerblocks-plugin), and [SmartBlocks](https://github.com/sawhney17/logseq-smartblocks) is possible.
-- ~~In the current version, standard Dynamic variables are not supported.~~ Support in new version
+- Support Dynamic variables of Logseq standard.
 - For those who live every day like a holiday, this plugin may not be necessary.🤣

 ## Install from Logseq Marketplace